MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/personas.md

 ### Advanced Maker

 Collaborates with Professional Development and Information Technology (IT) teams to integrate and build applications.
-Assumed to be familiar with concepts like Application Lifecycle Management (ALM), DevOps, Branching and Merging.
+Assumed to be familiar with concepts like Application Lifecycle Management (ALM), DevOps, Branching, and Merging.
 Works in Development environment and push changes into validation and testing and production environments.
 Uses managed AA4PP Canvas management application and Azure DevOps website.

 ### Professional Developer

-Advanced maker knowledge plus the ability to use lower level development programing languages and SDKs to create components and services.
-For example JavaScript and PCF controls, Dataverse Plugins in C#, Azure Services and APIs for example Azure Functions, API Management.
+Advanced maker knowledge plus the ability to use lower-level development programing languages and SDKs to create components and services.
+For example JavaScript and PCF controls, Dataverse Plugins in C#, Azure Services and APIs, for example,  Azure Functions, API Management.
 Likely to work in tools like Visual Studio Code.

 ### Data Analyst

-Develop data model, Create and manage data services and post data collection analysis / reporting.
-For example Power BI reporting, Datalake.
-For data elements that are covered in the SOlution system for example, Dataverse Modeling, AI Models.
+Develop data model, Create, and manage data services and post data collection analysis / reporting.
+For example, using Power BI reporting and Azure Data Lake.
+For data elements that are covered in the Solution system, for example, Dataverse Modeling, AI Models.
 Items not covered today in solution system like Power BI will have separate ALM process.

 ### Operations Teams

 Deploy solution to environments across Power Platform and Microsoft Cloud Services (For example Azure).
 Distribute solutions into Power Platform and run Azure Resource Manager templates in Azure.
-Will not use the CLI commands directly.
-May use managed canvas application to view and Azure DevOps Pipelines to view the status or promote applications from test to production.
+Won't use the CLI commands directly.
+May use managed canvas application to view and Azure Pipelines to view the status or promote applications from test to production.

 ### Support Teams